nicked1205/Unrefusable-Valentine/README.md

 - Edit `choice.js` to change button behavior.
 - Refer to TailwindCSS to modify appearance

-## 📜 License

-This project is licensed under the MIT License – feel free to spread the love! 💌

 ## 🎁 Special Note

 If this project helps you get a Valentine... **you owe me chocolate! 🍫😂**